Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3preclass.md

 Welcome to the pre-class material for Abstraction as a tool for managing complexity in bioengineering.

-**Goal-1:** After Week 3 you will able to describe the role of abstraction as a tool for helping to managecomplexity in biological systems - with an emphasis on the design step of the engineering cycle.
+**Goal-1:** After Week-3 you will able to describe the role of abstraction as a tool for helping to managecomplexity in biological systems - with an emphasis on the design step of the engineering cycle.

 **Goal-2:** You will also be able to apply abstraction (in the form of black box diagrams) to decompose